bytedance/DCFrame/Sources/DCFrame/DCFrame.docc/DCFrame/2_post_list.md

 ## Load ContainerModel

-Loading ContainerModel is similar to [Simple List](./1_simple_list.md), only create a DCContainerTableView and call the loadCM method to display the UI list.
+Loading ContainerModel is similar to <doc:1_simple_list>, only create a DCContainerTableView and call the loadCM method to display the UI list.

 ```swift
 let dcContainerTableView = DCContainerTableView()